KP1211/SubCCompilerHack/README.md

  - $ gcc -o test-scc *.c
  - $ ./test-scc -o more-scc *.c
  - $ ./more-scc -o extreme-scc *.c   --> At this point, it causes error, string quine is not of correct format.
+ - Have found the problem, my codes to escape a string works as expected when compiled with gcc compiler, but works UNEXPECTED when compiled with scc-style compiler.
+Unexpected things such as many things not being escaped, but it does do something, as it increases the str len.
+SCC SOMEHOW DOESN'e RECOGNIZE double quotes in my codes.

 # -----PROGRESS-----